Confusion reigns over fate of detained migrant children

-US officials have expressed mixed messages about what happens next to at least 2,300 children taken from their parents since 5 May after entering the country without documentation.
+US officials have expressed mixed messages about what happens next to at least 2,300 children taken from their parents after illegally crossing the border since 5 May.

-While the adults are held in custody pending court appearances, the children are being sent to holding cells, converted warehouses and desert tents under the "zero tolerance" policy introduced in April.
+While the adults are held in custody pending court appearances, the children are being sent to holding cells, converted warehouses and desert tents.

 What does Trump's executive order say?

-The president's executive order says adults who illegally enter the US with children still face prosecution.
+The president's executive order suggests adults who illegally enter the US with children will still be prosecuted.
 It also calls for: